bai-indiana/baiweb-angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:5000/`.
 The application will automatically reload if you change any of the source files.

+## Deploy in github

+Run 'ng build --output-path docs --base-href /baiweb-angular' this will deploy whole app in docs dir.
+Push docs into github then see the changes in

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.